What’s the Student Experience Like?

 Fraternity & Sorority Life

-The Greek experience looks different as recruitment activities, meetings and other events will be conducted largely by virtual means.
+The Greek experience looks different as meetings and other events will be conducted largely by virtual means.
 In-person events will follow all public health guidelines as well as local, state and federal regulations.

 Recreation & Wellness